statamic/docs/content/collections/docs/installing-a-starter-kit.md

 If you are installing a paid Starter Kit, you will be prompted to purchase and/or validate a single-use license.
 Once successfully installed, this license will be marked as used and cannot be used on future Statamic sites.

-To add a licence key, you can use the following command:
+To add a license key, you can use the following command:

 ``` shell
 php please starter-kit:install --license=your-starter-kit-license-key